 Not yet registered?
-It’s quick and easy, sign up to our VPN Service now!
+It’s quick and easy, Sign Up now!

 Make sure your system is connected to the internet and that you are able to browse the web.
-To check your location, please go to our IP Info page, or alternatively go to our homepage and scroll down to this section:
+To check your location, please go to our IP Info page.

 This shows the IP Address and country that you are currently connecting from, in this example, the user is connecting from Singapore.

 Download the OpenVPN configuration files from the link below.
 Please choose the appropriate configuration(s) based on your plan. i.e. If you’re subscribed to our U.K plan, you will need to download our MPN_GBR.ovpn configuration file.
 You can check what file corresponds to which server from our list here.

 Note: If you wish to use our Free service, the configuration file that you need to use is MPN_FRE.ovpn and your connection will be rotated between different countries we have in our Free VPN cluster.